 - Traumatic experiences through abuse

 - Attachment disorders

-- o ADHD, ODD, OCD
+- ADHD, ODD, OCD

 - Sexually inappropriate and risky behaviour

 - Emotional and behavioural difficulties

 - Moderate learning and physical disabilities

 - Autism or Asperger's Syndrome (with or without challenging behaviour)

 - Life-limiting illnesses

 - Medical conditions

-All of our foster carers are paid a generous reward allowance as well as the child's allowances.
+All of our foster parents are paid a generous reward allowance as well as the child's allowances.
 They receive a wrap-around support service from the agency, dependent on the individual needs of the child.
-Our specialist carers receive a higher level of support, and therapeutic services may be identified to sustain placements and aid the recovery of traumatised children and young people.
+Our specialist foster parents receive a higher level of support, and therapeutic services may be identified to promote stability within family life and aid the recovery of traumatised children and young people.